Alcohol Addiction (Alcoholism)

 An alcohol addiction is characterised by an inability to control the amount of alcohol consumed.
-Individuals experience cravings and simply cannot quit drinking on their own.
+Individuals craving alcohol simply cannot quit drinking on their own.

 They may try to conceal their habit by drinking in private or becoming increasingly self-isolated.
 Changes in behaviour, mood disturbances, problems at work and health complications may indicate the presence of an alcohol addiction.

-Along with the signs of an alcohol addiction, the symptoms of a dependence should be considered
+Along with the signs of an alcohol addiction, the symptoms of alcohol dependence should be considered

 - Mood disruptions, irritability, and agitation.

 - Lapses in memory and poor impulse control.